StefanyVasc/tic-tac-toe/README.md

 ## :clipboard: Description
 A simple Tic Tac Toe made with ReactJS 😃.
 Have fun!

+This project was created to study React and its particularities.

 ## :rocket: Getting Started

 1. Download the repository